The variance of a general class of multiplicative functions in short intervals: Preparation for proving Theorem and Theorem

-\begin{remark} Observe that if $\frac12< \alpha< 1$ and $k=1, 2$ then the exponents of short intervals in Theorem \ref{main theorem for lower growth rate} depend on the range $H\leq X^{\frac{29k}{29k+84(1-\alpha)}-\epsilon}$ of Proposition \ref{19.04.22.6:26}.
-Here we used Bourgain's bound instead of standard sub-convexity bound for Riemann zeta function to get better exponents. \end{remark} Now we establish the discrete variance in short intervals.
-For sufficiently large $X$, let us define the discrete variance of $f\in \mathcal{F}_{\alpha, \beta, k}$ with $\beta\in \mathbb{Z}\setminus \{0\}$ as follows:
+\begin{remark} Note that when $\frac12< \alpha< 1$, the exponents of short intervals in Theorem \ref{main theorem for lower growth rate} are influenced by the range $H\leq X^{\frac{29k}{29k+84(1-\alpha)}-\epsilon}$ from Proposition \ref{19.04.22.6:26}.
+In this context, we used the best known Bourgain's bound instead of the conventional sub-convexity bound for the Riemann zeta function, resulting in improved exponents. \end{remark} Let us now establish the discrete variance of $f\in \mathcal{F}_{\alpha, \beta, k}$ with $\beta\in \mathbb{Z}\setminus \{0\}$ in short intervals, assuming that $X$ is sufficiently large.
+The discrete variance is defined as follows: